data-apis/scipy-2023-presentation/paper/paper.rst

 Indexing an array using a boolean array (also known as "masking") is an optional standardized behavior.
 The result of a mask operation is data-dependent and thus difficult to implement in array libraries relying on static analysis for graph-based optimization.
+Integer array indexing (also known as "fancy indexing") is not standardized as of the v2022.12 version of the standard.

 Array Interaction
 -----------------